 Measures Minimum (25% payout) Target (50% payout) Maximum (100% payout) Weighting % Average return on equity (with CET1 underpin) 1 9.0% 10.0% 11.0% 20 Cost-efficiency ratio 60.0% 58.0% 55.5% 20 Relative total shareholder return 2 At median of the peer group.
 Straight-line vesting between minimum and maximum.
 At upper quartile of the peer group.
 20 Risk and compliance Achieve and sustain compliance with Global Financial Crime Compliance policies and procedures.
 Achieve a sustainable adoption of Group operation risk management framework, along with its policies and practices.
-Achieve and sustain delivery of global conduct outcomes and compliance with conduct of business regulatory obligations. qualitative and quantitative Vulnerabilities Committee Financial Crime Complian e, Group Financial Crime Ris ce objectives, outcome of t of the long-term Group of from the Financial System sk assessment against assurance and audit 25 Strategy 15 Sustainable finance 3 \$30bn \$34bn \$37bn Employee confidence 4 65% 67% 70% Customer (Based on customer recommendation in top five markets by revenue) Improvement in recommendation in three of top five markets for CMB, GBM and RBWM.
+Achieve and sustain delivery of global conduct outcomes and compliance with conduct of business regulatory obligations. qualitative and quantitativ Vulnerabilities Committee Financial Crime Complian e, Group Financial Crime Ri ce objectives, outcome of t of the long-term Group ol from the Financial System sk assessment against assurance and audit 25 Strategy 15 • Sustainable finance 3 \$30bn \$34bn \$37bn • Employee confidence 4 65% 67% 70% Customer (Based on customer recommendation in top five markets by revenue) Improvement in recommendation in three of top five markets for CMB, GBM and RBWM.
 Improvement in recommendation in four of top five markets for CMB, GBM and RBWM.
 Improvement in recommendation in all of top five markets for CMB, GBM and RBWM.
 Total 100

-- Significant items are excluded from the profit attributable to ordinary shareholders of the company for the purpose of computing adjusted return on equity.
-If the CET1 ratio at the end - of performance period is below the CET1 risk tolerance level set in the RAS then, the assessment for this measure will be reduced to nil.
+Significant items are excluded from the profit attributable to ordinary shareholders of the company for the purpose of computing adjusted return on equity.
+If the CET1 ratio at the end of performance period is below the CET1 risk tolerance level set in the RAS then, the assessment for this measure will be reduced to nil.
+The peer group for the 2017 award is: Bank of America, Barclays, BNP Paribas, Citigroup, Credit Suisse Group, DBS Group Holdings, Deutsche Bank, JPMorgan Chase & Co., Lloyds

-The peer group for the 2017 award is: Bank of America, Barclays, BNP Paribas, Citigroup, Credit Suisse Group, DBS Group Holdings, Deutsche Bank, JPMorgan Chase & Co., Lloyds Banking Group, Standard Chartered and UBS Group. - To be assessed based on cumulative financing and investment made to develop clean energy, lower-carbon technologies and projects that contribute to the delivery of the Paris Agreement and the UN sustainable development goals - Assessed based on results of the latest employee snapshot survey question 'I am seeing the positive impact of our strategy'.
+- The peer group for the 2017 award is: Bank of America, Barclays, BNP Paribas, Citigroup, Credit Suisse Group, DBS Group Holdings, Deutsche Bank, JPMorgan Chase & Co., Lloyds Banking Group, Standard Chartered and UBS Group.
+To be assessed based on cumulative financing and investment made to develop clean energy, lower-carbon technologies and projects that contribute to the delivery of the Paris - Agreement and the UN sustainable development goals.
+4 Assessed based on results of the latest employee snapshot survey question 'I am seeing the positive impact of our strategy'.